get-dx/d3-charts/README.md

       dateLabel: "Mon, 7/27",
       value: 5,
     },
-    // If value is null, we render a 0 bar but do not not affect the trend line {
+    // if value is null, render a 0 bar but do not not affect the trend line {
       date: "2022-07-28",
       dateLabel: "Tue, 7/28",